Installing Uptrace

 For pre-compiled binaries for other platforms, check GitHub Releases.

-To start sending data, you can use OpenTelemetry distros that are pre-configured to work with Uptrace.
-Uptrace uses OpenTelemetry protocol (OTLP) to receive telemetry data such as traces, metrics, and logs.
+To start sending data, you can use OpenTelemetry distributions that are pre-configured to work with Uptrace.
+Uptrace uses the OpenTelemetry protocol (OTLP) to receive telemetry data such as traces, metrics, and logs.
 As a transport protocol, OTLP can use gRPC (OTLP/gRPC) or HTTP (OTLP/HTTP).

-Next, learn how to configure Uptrace for your needs or browse available OpenTelemetry instrumentations to find examples for your frameworks and libraries.
+Next, learn how to configure Uptrace for your needs.